 Do you know what to do if a pedestrian stepped directly in front of your moving vehicle?
 Should you brake hard, steer to avoid, or some combination?
 What if your vehicle has ABS and Stability Control - how does that help?
 And where do you look?
 You'll not only know the answers to these questions after the Advanced Collision Avoidance Training, but you'll have begun the critical process turning these into habits you'll rely on in the critical split second that precedes emergencies.

 The Advanced Collision Avoidance Training begins with a short briefing on what you'll be doing during your session, as well as key terms and phrases you'll hear from our instructors.
 Then you head into the real "classroom" - behind the wheel of your own vehicle.
 There, you start off with a simple but crucial slalom driving exercise, fine-tuning your steering and vision techniques.
 Next up you'll practice emergency braking, learning how to stop your vehicle as quickly as possible.
 Finally, you'll put your newly-developed skills to the test in a simulated collision avoidance exercise, where you'll practice braking and steering to avoid an obstacle.
 All of this will be conducted in a safe environment where you'll learn the limits and abilities of yourself and your vehicle.

-Courses are held on specific Saturdays at Emerald Downs (Parking lot #9) in Auburn WA.
+Courses are held on specific Saturdays at Bellevue College.